-You may currently have a drive that does not have a connection that is compatible with the MACs.
+Should you currently have a drive that does not have a connection that is compatible with the school's MACs you may need to get an adapter or new drive.
 If you have a drive with a Firewire 400 or 800 connection this will not work with the computers without a cable that adapts to fit the port on the iMac computers.